 2) Actors' Equity Association, in its role as a collective bargaining agent, has negotiated many hundreds of agreements since 1913 with theatrical employers on behalf of professional performers and stage managers.
 Equity has worked hard and successfully to negotiate improved minimum salaries and progressively more favorable wages and other terms and conditions of employment such as health insurance, pension benefits, overtime pay, vacation time, and programs to insure a safe workplace.
 All performers covered by an Equity contract enjoy these contractual benefits.
 Your membership strengthens Equity and helps the union achieve better results in its negotiations with theatrical employers.

-5) A non-member has the right to object to paying any portion of union dues or fees – referred to as “agency fees” for nonmembers – that are expended on activities unrelated to collective bargaining, contract administration, or grievance adjustment, or for activities which do not implement or effectuate the Union’s duties as a representative.
+5) A non-member has the right to object to paying any portion of union dues or fees – referred to as “agency fees” for non-members – that are expended on activities unrelated to collective bargaining, contract administration, or grievance adjustment, or for activities which do not implement or effectuate the Union’s duties as a representative.

 Equity’s current agency fees objection policy works as follows:

 b.
-Agency fees and initiation fees payable by non-member objectors will be based on Equity’s expenditures for those activities undertaken by Equity to advance the employment-related interests of the employees it represents.
+Agency fees payable by non-member objectors will be based on Equity’s expenditures for those activities undertaken by Equity to advance the employment-related interests of the employees it represents.
 These "chargeable" expenditures include but are not limited to expenses related to the following: negotiations with employers; enforcing collective bargaining agreements; meetings and communications with employer representatives; meetings and communications with employees represented by and/or members of Equity and staff related to employment practices, collective bargaining provisions, and other matters affecting work-related interests of employees represented by and/or members of Equity; discussion of work-related issues with employers; handling employees' work-related problems through grievance and arbitration procedures, administrative agencies or meetings; governing board meetings, Equity business meetings, and other Equity internal governance and related expenses; union administration, litigation and publications relating to any of the above; and education and training of members, officers and staff to better perform chargeable activities or otherwise related to chargeable activities; overhead and administration related to or reflective of chargeable activities.

-e.
-Non-members and new employees will be given an explanation of the basis for the reduced agency fees/initiation fees charged to them.
-That explanation will include a list of the major categories of expenditures deemed to be "chargeable" and those deemed to be arguably "nonchargeable" and an accountant's report verifying the breakdown of "chargeable" and arguably "nonchargeable" expenditures.
-Nonmember objectors will have the option of challenging the calculation of the reduced agency fees/ initiation fees before an impartial arbitrator appointed by the American Arbitration Association, provided they provide written notice to the National Membership Department postmarked no later than thirty (30) days after they have been provided the above information, and if they do present such a timely objection, if the arbitration decision does not require any payments by Equity, the amounts that have been held in escrow related to the challenges that were the subject of the arbitration may be returned to Equity.
-Amounts held in escrow pertaining to nonmember objectors who have not submitted a timely challenge, as detailed above, may be returned to Equity.
-Details concerning the arbitration process and related matters will be provided to those non-member objectors who timely challenge the agency fee/ initiation fee calculations.
+d.
+Non-members and new employees will be given an explanation of the basis for the reduced agency fees charged to them.
+That explanation will include a list of the major categories of expenditures deemed to be "chargeable" and those deemed to be arguably "non-chargeable" and an accountant's report verifying the breakdown of "chargeable" and arguably "non-chargeable" expenditures.
+Non-member objectors will have the option of challenging the calculation of the reduced agency fees before an impartial arbitrator appointed by the American Arbitration Association, provided they provide written notice to the National Membership Department postmarked no later than thirty (30) days after they have been provided the above information.
+Moreover, any objecting non-member is permitted to challenge the calculation during the thirty (30) day period starting the first day in the month after this Policy is (annually) published in Equity News.

-7) Equity reserves the right to change the policy set forth above.
+8) Equity reserves the right to change the policy set forth above.